SarankumarJ/Employee-Onboarding-Application/README.md

 ## Ex-24 Create an empolyee onboarding application using,SpringBoot and SQL
 ## Aim:
-To create a Hospital application using SpringBoot and SQL.
+To create an employee onboarding application using SpringBoot and SQL.

 ## Algorithm:
 ### Step 1:-